KeyBridge/lib-itu-sm2117/docs/howtos.md

 assert channels[1] == "Channel_B"
 ```
 ___

-### Supported data types and shapes
+## Supported data types and shapes

 This library supports 6 different input shapes.
-The one used is infered at runtime.
+The one used is inferred at runtime.

 ```python
 from itusm2117 import write_iq_dataset, read_iq_dataset